alexmsalmeida/magscreen/README.md

 ## Output

-The main output is located in `drep/dereplicated_genomes` which contains the best-quality representative genomes (`.fa` files) of each new species, and `gunc/GUNC.maxCSS_level.tsv` with further quality stats of the new species.
+The main output is located in the directory `new_species/` which contains the best-quality representative genomes (`.fa` files) of each new species.
+New species matching all of the following criteria are filtered out:

+* Flagged by GUNC: clade_separation_score >0.45; contamination_portion >0.05; reference_representation_score >0.5
+* Are singletons (dRep clusters with only one member)
+* Are <90% complete based on CheckM